puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_ntp.markdown

 ## Use Multiple Nodes to Configure NTP for Different Permissions

-While you will be using the default node throughout this Quick Start Guide, it is possible to use multiple nodes in the main manifest to configure NTP in different ways.
+Until now, you've been using the default node in this Quick Start Guide.
+If you want to configure the NTP service to run differently on different nodes, you can set up NTP differently in multiple nodes in the `site.pp` file.
-In the example below,
-* There are two ntp servers in the organization that are allowed to talk to outside time servers ("kermit" and "grover").
+In the example below, two ntp servers in the organization are allowed to talk to outside time servers ("kermit" and "grover").
 Other ntp servers get their time data from these two servers.

-* One of the primary ntp servers is very cautiously configured — it can’t afford outages, so it’s not allowed to automatically update its ntp server package without testing ("kermit").
+One of the primary ntp servers, "kermit", is very cautiously configured — it can’t afford outages, so it’s not allowed to automatically update its ntp server package without testing.
 The other servers are more permissively configured.

-* There are a number of other ntp servers that will use our two primary servers ("snuffie," "bigbird," and "hooper").
+The other ntp servers ("snuffie," "bigbird," and "hooper") will use our two primary servers to sync their time.

+The `site.pp` looks like this:

 		 node "kermit.example.com" {
 		  class { "ntp":